myusernameistoolong/BiosTicketSystem/README.md

 This project was intentionally **over-engineered** to explore and demonstrate mastery of object-oriented design principles and patterns.
 It is not intended for production use or realistic application.

-> This project was developed as part of a school assignment for a **Solution Architecture** course.
+> This project was developed as part of a school assignment for a **Software Architecture** course.

 ---